Comparison of different Tate conjectures: -functions, the BSD-rank conjecture and Tate conjectures

-For the second claim, since $f$ is proper and the generic fiber is geometrically irreducible and $\CY$ is normal, we have $f_*\CO_{\CX}=\CO_{\CY}$.
-Thus $H^0(\CX,\CO_{\CX}^*)=H^0(\CY,\CO_{\CY}^*)$.
-By \cite[Chap.
-III, Cor.
-11.3]{Har}, all fibers of $f$ are geometrically connected.
-Let $D$ be a vertical prime divisor on $\CX$.
-Since $f$ is smooth proper and all fibers are connected, one can show that $D=f^{-1}(f(D))$ as a Weil divisor.
-Thus, any vertical divisor on $\CX$ is the pullback of some divisor on $\CY$.
+\begin{proof} Since $\rho$ is proper and the generic fibre is geometrically irreducible and $\sY$ is normal, we have $\rho_*\sO_{\sX}=\sO_{\sY}$.
+Thus $\H^0(\sX,\sO_{\sX}^*)=\H^0(\sY,\sO_{\sY}^*)$.
+By \cite[Chap.\,III, Cor.\,11.3]{Hartshorne}, all fibres of $ \rho$ are geometrically connected.
+Let $D$ be a vertical prime divisor on $\sX$.
+Since $\rho$ is smooth proper and all fibres are connected, one can show that $D= \rho^{-1}( \rho(D))$ as a Weil divisor.
+Thus, any vertical divisor on $\sX$ is the pullback of some divisor on $\sY$.
 By the Leray spectral sequence

-and $f_*\GG_m=\GG_m$, we get an injection
+and $ \rho_*\bbG_m=\bbG_m$, we get an injection

 Thus, we get an exact sequence